What are the legal requirements to transfer shares of a Malaysian company?

 2. Transferor and transferee to execute share transfer form.

-3. Share transfer form to be submitted to the stamp office (Inland Revenue Board) for adjudication of stamp duty within 30 days of the date of execution if executed in Malaysia or 30 days after it was received in Malaysia if executed outside Malaysia.
+3. Share transfer form to be submitted to the stamp office (Inland Revenue Board) for adjudication of stamp duty within 30 days of the date of execution if executed in Malaysia or within 30 days after it has been first received in Malaysia if executed outside Malaysia.

 4. Purchaser (typically) to pay stamp duty within 30 days from the date of the notice of assessment issued by the stamp office.